Yardville, New Jersey

 Yardville is an unincorporated community and census-designated place (CDP) in Hamilton Township, Mercer County, New Jersey, United States.
 As of the 2020 United States census, the CDP's population was 6,965.
 Before the 2010 census, the area was part of the Yardville-Groveville CDP.

 Geography

 Yardville is in southern Mercer County, bordered to the northwest by White Horse and to the southeast by Groveville.
 It is bordered to the southwest by Crosswicks Creek, a tributary of the Delaware River, and by Burlington County across the creek.
 Interstate 195 forms part of the northern border of the CDP, while U.S. Route 130 runs through the center of the community, leading southwest 3 mi to Bordentown and northeast 9 mi to Hightstown.
 Trenton, the state capital, is 6 mi northwest of Yardville.

 According to the United States Census Bureau, the CDP has a total area of 4.10 sqmi, including 4.07 sqmi of land and 0.03 sqmi of water (0.76%).

+Name origin

+Formerly called Sand Hills, it was renamed prior to 1879 in honor of the first postmaster of the town, John Yard.